 Kosher dietary laws are observed all year round, not just during Pesach (Passover).
 There are additional dietary restrictions during Pesach, and many foods that are kosher for year-round use are not "kosher for Passover."
 A bagel, for example, can be kosher for year-round use but is certainly not kosher for Passover!
 Foods that are kosher for Passover, however, are always kosher for year-round use.

-There is no such thing as "kosher-style" food.
+There is no such thing as "kosher style" food.
 Kosher is not a style of cooking.
-Chinese food can be kosher if it is prepared in accordance with Jewish law, and there are many fine kosher Chinese restaurants in Philadelphia and New York.
+Chinese food can be kosher if it is prepared in accordance with Jewish law, and there are many fine kosher Chinese restaurants in New York and Philadelphia.
 Traditional Ashkenazic Jewish foods like knishes, bagels, blintzes, and matzah ball soup can all be non-kosher if not prepared in accordance with Jewish law.
-When a restaurant calls itself "kosher-style," it usually means that the restaurant serves these traditional Jewish foods, and it almost invariably means that the food is not actually kosher.
+When a restaurant calls itself "kosher style," it usually means that the restaurant serves these traditional Jewish foods, and it almost invariably means that the food is not actually kosher.
+For example, I knew a "kosher style" deli that routinely served a "kosher bologna and cheese sandwich."
+The bologna may have been kosher, but serving meat and cheese in the same sandwich definitely is not.
+See Separation of Meat and Dairy below.

-Food that is not kosher is commonly referred to as treif (lit. torn, from the commandment not to eat animals that have been torn by other animals).
+Food that is not kosher is commonly referred to as treif, which literally means "torn," a reference to the commandment not to eat animals that have been torn by other animals (Exodus 22:30), though "treif" refers to any non-kosher food, not just meat from a torn animal.

 Many modern Jews think that the laws of kashrut are simply primitive health regulations that have become obsolete with modern methods of food preparation.
 There is no question that some of the dietary laws have some beneficial health effects.
 For example, the laws regarding kosher slaughter are so sanitary that kosher butchers and slaughterhouses have been exempted from many USDA regulations.